ArtyomVoronov/erc3-agents/sgr-agent-erc3-test/README.md

 (2) Preflight checks to short-cut security violations (3) Demo of adding custom tools and custom tool handlers

+So the pipeline looks like this (each step uses Schema-Guided Reasoning):

+(1) Extract rules from the knowledge base (reuse cache) (2) Check request for obvious security violations
+(3) Start NextStep SGR agent

 Read [Project README.md](../README.MD) for more details about this repository.
 Benchmarks and their leaderboards: